HumanSignal/labelImg/README.md

 * Windows

 Need to download and setup [Python 2.6](https://www.python.org/downloads/windows/) or later and [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download).
-Also, you need to install other python dependencies.
+Also, you need to install lxml.

 Open cmd and go to [labelImg]